simo2409/chef-backup/README.md

 This cookbook setups [backup](https://github.com/backup/backup) to backup MySQL/MariaDB database into an S3 bucket.

-At the moment this recipe is VERY incomplete and cover only 1 very specific use case: it creates a backup of a single db (from MySQL/MariaDB), compress it and stores it into AWS S3.
+At the moment this recipe is VERY incomplete and covers only 1 very specific use case: it creates a backup of a single db (from MySQL/MariaDB), compress it and stores it into AWS S3.

 Requirements